-Environmental Services is applying for a noise variance to allow open trench work and cured-in-place pipe lining at locations indicated on the maps below.
+Environmental Services has been granted a noise variance to allow open trench work and cured-in-place pipe lining at locations indicated on the maps below.
 A variance is required when work occurs outside normal construction hours, 7:00 a.m. to 6:00 p.m.
 Monday through Saturday.
 This includes work after 6:00 p.m. and before 7:00 a.m., and all hours on Sunday.

 Work would take place for up to six weeks on NE Killingsworth Street at NE MLK Boulevard, up to six weeks on NE Alberta Street near N Vancouver Avenue, and one week on NE Rosa Parks Way between NE Garfield Avenue and NE MLK Boulevard.

-Environmental Services will present the noise variance application to the Noise Board on Wednesday, July 13.
-Your comments regarding the proposed night work are valuable and can be submitted by letter or email to:
+Your comments regarding the night work can be submitted by letter or email to:

 Portland Noise Office

 1221 SW 4th Avenue

 When contacting the Noise Office, please reference the Woodlawn-King Alleys Sewer Project or the Woodlawn-King Streets Sewer Project